DataDog/documentation/content/en/continuous_integration/guides/pipeline_data_model.md

 {{< /site-region >}}

 ## Overview

-This guide describes how to programmatically set up pipeline executions in CI Visibility and defines the types of pipeline execution that CI Visibility supports.
+If your CI provider or workflow is not natively [supported][2] by Pipeline Visibility, you can use the [public CI Visibility Pipelines API][3] to send your pipeline execution data to CI Visibility.

-This guide applies to pipelines created using the [public CI Visibility Pipelines API][3].
-Integrations with other CI providers may vary.
+This guide describes how to programmatically set up pipeline executions in CI Visibility with the [public API endpoint][3] and defines the types of pipeline executions that are supported.

 ## Data model